kamlesa/FYP_2025/README.md

 `cd ..`

-#### Create the virtual environment, activate it and install requests and selenium which are required dependencies for the project to work.
+#### Create the virtual environment, activate it and install requests, selenium, textblob and tqdm which are required dependencies for the project to work.

 `python -m venv .venv`

 `.venv\Scripts\activate`

-`pip install requests`

-`pip install selenium`
+`pip install selenium textblob requests tqdm`

 #### Then, run the Automated Selenium Processing script in order to process YouTube videos and output processed JSON files accordingly.

-`python Automated_Selenium_Processing.py`
+`python sentiment_dashboard_prototype.py <URL 1> [<URL 2> ... etc]`